-SECTION 3.3.
+SECTION 3.2.
 G.S.
 7A-10(a) reads as rewritten:

-"(a) The Supreme Court shall consist of a Chief Justice and six associate justices, elected by the qualified voters of the State for terms of eight years.justices selected as provided by Article 1C of this Chapter.
+"(a) The Supreme Court shall consist of a Chief Justice and six associate justices, elected by the qualified voters of the State for terms of eight yearsselected as provided by Article 1A of this Chapter.
 Before entering upon the duties of his office, each justice shall take an oath of office.
 Four justices shall constitute a quorum for the transaction of the business of the court.
-Except as otherwise provided in this subsection, sessions of the court shall be held in the city of Raleigh, and scheduled by rule of court so as to discharge expeditiously the court's business.
+Sessions of the court shall be held in the city of Raleigh, and scheduled by rule of court so as to discharge expeditiously the court's business.
 The court may by rule hold sessions not more than twice annually in the Old Chowan County Courthouse (1767) in the Town of Edenton, which is a State-owned court facility that is designated as a National Historic Landmark by the United States Department of the Interior."

-SECTION 3.4.
+SECTION 3.3.
 G.S.
 7A-16 reads as rewritten: